We are looking for a Community Arts Worker with responsibility for our music provision

 ELFM aims to expand an awareness amongst its audience and volunteers of the potential of radio in a rapidly changing media environment.

-ELFM is based in a dis-used rent office in Seacroft, but we are currently developing plans to re-develop the beautiful Seacroft Methodist Chapel to create the first-ever dedicated arts centre in East Leeds.
+ELFM is now based in Chapel FM—the beautifully restored Seacroft Methodist Chapel—and now the first-ever dedicated arts centre in East Leeds.

-ELFM has over 28,000 listeners annually and the station focuses on three key areas of work: supporting live local music; developing words and literature; and creating true community journalism.
+With 32000 listeners annually the station focuses on three key areas of work: supporting live local music; developing words and literature; and creating true community journalism.

-East Leeds FM is community radio at its best.
-Operating from an old shop in the heart of East Leeds and serving some of the most deprived communities in England.
+Community radio at its best.
+Operating now from the amazing new facility that is Chapel FM in the heart of East Leeds, it serves some of the most deprived communities in England.

 East Leeds Area Manager: Leeds City Council